 “Gifted” in this context basically means having a high IQ.
 Of course, the “gifted” label can refer to superior ability in many different domains.
 Those include cognitive skills, creativity, leadership, or even sports.
 But IQ measurements remain the most important factor in identifying gifted individuals.
 The definition of giftedness has changed over time, and now includes a broader range of skills.
 Nonetheless, “intelligence tests that measure cognitive abilities are still the most common gifted identification tools in the field,” as Orgulu writes.

-Results: IQ and EQ go hand in hand
+Results: high IQ and EQ go hand in hand

 Ogurlu found that “gifted individuals tended to be more emotionally intelligent when emotional intelligence is measured based on ability, but not trait models.”
 The overall effect size was g = 0.120, which, while significant, is relatively small.